 for every $n\geq0$.
 With a backward induction argument, assuming that $p_0=0$, we deduce that

 The previous identity suggests that the position at the step $k+1$ is obtained through $k+1$ evaluations of the gradient at the previous points of the discrete trajectory.
 Moreover, each evaluation is weighted by a power of the {\it forgetting coefficient} $\frac{\mass}{\mass + \friction h}<1$.
-Therefore, it is reasonable to ask that the sum of the weights is of the order $\frac1L$, where $L>0$ is an upper bound of the the Lipschitz constant of $\nabla \bar\Phi$.
-More precisely we require
+Therefore, it is reasonable to ask that the sum of the weights is of order $\frac1L$, where $L>0$ is the Lipschitz constant of $\nabla \bar\Phi$, see Assumption~\ref{asSGPf}.
+In particular, we require